tianysun/tianysun.github.io/honorawards.md

 ---

-* Research propose recieved (USD $1,500) grant from the University of Minnesota Office's of Undergraduate Research on Dec 16th 2020 :heart_eyes:
+* Research propose recieved (USD $1,500) grant from the University of Minnesota Office's of Undergraduate Research on Dec 16th 2020 :clap:

 * Awarded Maroon Global Excellence Scholarship (USD $15,000) from Fall 2018 to Fall 2021